nemanjam/nextjs-prisma-boilerplate/README.md

     <img width="150px" src="docs/readme-assets/mobile-screens/Screenshot15.png">
 </p>

-## How you can use this
+## Usage

-- build your own projects on top of this (blog, social network, e-commerce, Saas...), suitable for any small to medium size web app that can run in a single Linux box, not every start up has billion users from first day
+- build your own projects on top of this (blog, social network, e-commerce, SaaS...), suitable for any small to medium size web app that can run in a single Linux box, not every start up has billion users from first day
 - if you want to go serverless route you can still reuse a lot of code and implementation decisions from this project, few notes: 1. you need to remove custom http server and let Next.js app run natively, 2. you can't run production app in a single Docker container, 3. you must use different Multer storage type for uploads
 - reuse any specific design decision, feature or configuration (i.e. VS Code devcontainer can be reused for any Node.js project, theming plugin, email/password login with `next-auth`, etc...)
 - use it for learning or as a collection of working examples for reference